 Generic Name: acetaminophen / aspirin / caffeine

-Note: This page contains side effects data for the generic drug acetaminophen / aspirin / caffeine.
-It is possible that some of the dosage forms included below may not apply to the brand name Vanquish.
+Note: This document contains side effect information about acetaminophen / aspirin / caffeine.
+Some of the dosage forms listed on this page may not apply to the brand name Vanquish.

 For the Consumer

 Applies to acetaminophen / aspirin / caffeine: oral packet, oral tablet